w9w/bugbounty_changelogs/README.md

 # bugbounty_changelogs

-I dorked changelogs / development progress tracking pages for bug bounty programs and formed a list containing the most informative and constantly updating changelogs.
+Newly released features mean new bugs right?
+I dorked changelogs / development progress tracking pages for >200 bug bounty programs (excluding VDPs), parsed them and created a list containing the most informative and constantly updating changelogs.
 If you have something to add, feel free to propose a pull request.

 # Public: